BitSwap-BiFi/bitswap-docs/content/swaps_on_chain.md

 ### The Atomic Swap Mechanism

-Bitswap supports atomic swaps, a trustless and decentralized method for exchanging assets between different blockchains.
+Bitswap supports atomic swaps, a trustless and decentralized method for exchanging assets between different RGB assets.
 Atomic swaps ensure that both parties receive their assets simultaneously, or the swap does not occur at all.

 ## Role of Client Side Validation